There is a 10% discount available on holidays commencing both Friday 1st October and Friday 15th October 2021.

 Open-plan living area comprising of:

 Sitting room with a 3-seater sofa, 2-seater sofa, three single armchairs, coffee table, bookcase with a selection of books and games, TV and DVD player.

-Kitchen with hob, electric oven and grill, dishwasher, fridge (with icebox), microwave, kettle, toaster and a selection of cookbooks.
+Kitchen with hob, electric oven and grill, dishwasher, fridge / freezer, microwave, kettle, toaster and a selection of cookbooks.
 Large dining table to seat eight.
 Access through bi-fold doors to garden and outdoor seating area.

-Utility room with sink, additional fridge/freezer, washing machine, clothes drying rack.
+Utility room with sink, washing machine, clothes drying rack.